wpsharks/atom-toolbox/README.md

   $ apm install ws-toolbox
   ```

-- Configure paths.
-See package Settings page.
+- Configure; i.e., explore Settings page in Atom (screenshot below).

 ---

 ## Key Bindings

-See **Atom → Main Menu Bar → Packages → WebSharks Toolbox**
+See: **Atom → Main Menu Bar → Packages → WebSharks Toolbox**

-This will show you the available commands their keyboard shortcuts.
+_This will show you the available commands their keyboard shortcuts._

 ---